Child maintenance can be paid:

 Collection and payment schedules

-If you’re the paying parent, the service managing your application will send you a ‘collection schedule’ - this tells you how much you need to pay and when.
+If you’re the paying parent you’ll be sent a letter explaining how much you need to pay and when.

 If you’re a paying parent and you’ve missed paying child maintenance you’ll usually be asked to pay the full amount you owe straight away.